MassimilianoIaschi/massimilianoiaschi.github.io/_projects/other_project.md

 </div>

 <div class="caption">
-    Video shows me testing the bump'em platform that me and Amro implemented in the PoWeR lab, with increasing force perturbation amplitudes.
+    Video shows me testing the bump'em platform that me and Amro implemented in the PoWeR lab, with increasing perturbation amplitudes.
 </div>

 <br>